CamSoper/puppet/README.md

 3. The Puppet Executive passes the name of the automation to the `AutomationFactory`.
 The `AutomationFactory` class instantiates the correct implementation of `IAutomation` and returns it to the Executive.
     Example: The Executive asks `AutomationFactory` for IAutomation objects that are interested in this event (based on code attributes, like `TriggerDeviceAttribute`).

 4. The Executive executes the `Handle()` method on each IAutomation object.
 The object can manipulate other devices via the `HomeAutomationPlatform` class, of which an instance can be passed in by the Executive.
-    Example: See the logic in `Puppet.Automation.PantryLightAutomation`. :)
+See the example later in this doc.

 ## Building